Before we get started, I know what you're thinking.

 8. Community Events

-9. Buy in Bulk & Upsell
+9. Buy in Bulk and Upsell

 10. Launches & Openings

-A great example of this is Chic-Fil-A, which recently offered the first 100 people that order at a new location free food for a year.
+Example: Chick-Fil-A recently offered the first 100 people that order at a new location free food for a year.
 This not only got people into their store early, but had a huge press impact and resulted in the opening turning more into a party.